All Episodes

 There are 26 buildings on that street.

-Twenty-three of them have landmark status, other three are pending.
+23 of them have landmark status.

-The landmark commission voted to deny landmark status to the building that will be torn down to become the mosque.
+The Landmark Commission voted to deny landmark status to the building that will be torn down to become the mosque.

 How can anybody deny what the ramifications are?

-Gotta take a break.
+Got to take a break.

 Don't go away.